thainguyentrong/ssod/README.md

 ## Problem

 We explained in detail at this [repository](https://github.com/thainguyentrong/gfl-ppe).
-You need it before reading on.
+You need watch it before reading on.

 ## Our implementation